Hydra-Mods/LibMotion/README.md

 # LibMotion

-LibMotion is a powerful animation library for Lua, providing developers with an easy-to-use API to create dynamic animations and transitions in Lua projects.
+LibMotion is a powerful animation library, providing an easy-to-use API to create dynamic animations and transitions.

 ## Features